--This graphic is also meant to introduce the importance of the words "Process" which moves both Marketing and Sales "Steps" from the top to the bottom by the use and the measurement of "Tools".
+-These two graphics to the left -one for Inbound, the other for Outbound are meant to introduce the importance of the words "Process" which moves the three Marketing "Steps" from the top to the bottom by the use and the measurement of "Tools".

-For example, Marketing starts with the steps of both "Awareness" and "Education" which through the use of Inbound tools of website Content, SEO, blogs and social media, and CTA (Call-to-Action) tools moves the prospect from "awareness" to actually "consideration" and possibly agree to a product demo or a meeting with a salesperson or product specialist.
+Through the use of Inbound tools of website Content, SEO, blogs and social media, and CTA (Call-to-Action) tools moves the Persona from "Awareness" through "Consideration" and then to actual "Engagement" at which time there is an agreement to take action in some activity or ideally to a Discovery meeting with a salesperson or product specialist.
+Any engagement activity then become an MQL.